 Also, consider running your flat iron or curling iron at a lower temperature.
 Once you’re comfortable that your hair is protected, you can slowly increase the temp.

-Another thing you could do is to double check the ingredients and formulation of the product.
+Another thing you could do is double-check the ingredients and formulation of the product.
 Make sure the ingredients included are right for your hair type.

 If your hair tends to easily grease up, choose hair protectant sprays that don’t contain rich oils.